nathanlem1/MBA-Net/README.md

     Segmented Images/
     ReadMe.txt
 ```
-Then you can run following code to prepare the HD dataset: `prepare_train_val_test_hd.py`
+Then you can run following code to prepare the HD dataset:
+`python prepare_train_val_test_hd.py`

 ## Train
-To train on 11k dorsal right dataset, run:
+To train on the 11k dorsal right dataset, run:
 `python train.py --data_dir ./11k/train_val_test_split_dorsal_r --f_name ./model_11k_d_r --data_type 11k --m_name ResNet50_MBA`

 Please look into the `train.py` for more details.
 You need to provide the correct dataset i.e. right dorsal of 11k, left dorsal of 11k, right palmar of 11k, left palmar of 11k or HD dataset.